On MultiAspect Graphs: Abstract

 \section{Abstract}

-Different graph generalizations have been recently used in an ad-hoc manner to represent multilayer networks, i.e. systems formed by distinct layers where each layer can be seen as a network.
+Different graph generalizations have been recently used in an ad-hoc manner to represent multilayer networks, \emph{i.e.} systems formed by distinct layers where each layer can be seen as a network.
 Similar constructions have also been used to represent time-varying networks.
-We introduce the concept of MultiAspect Graph (MAG) as a graph generalization that we prove to be isomorphic to a directed graph, and also capable of representing all these previous generalizations.
-In our proposal, the set of vertices, layers, time instants, or any other independent feature is considered as an \emph{aspect} of the MAG.
-For instance, a MAG is able to represent multilayer or time-varying networks, while both concepts can also be combined to represent a multilayer time-varying network.
+We introduce the concept of MultiAspect Graph (MAG) as a graph generalization that we prove to be isomorphic to a directed graph, and also capable of representing all previous generalizations.
+In our proposal, the set of vertices, layers, time instants, or any other independent features are considered as an \emph{aspect} of the MAG.
+For instance, a MAG is able to represent multilayer or time-varying networks, while both concepts can also be combined to represent a multilayer time-varying network and even other higher-order networks.
 Since the MAG structure admits an arbitrary (finite) number of aspects, it hence introduces a powerful modelling abstraction for networked complex systems.
-This paper formalizes the concept of MAG and then derives theoretical results that can be useful in the analysis of complex networked systems modelled using the proposed MAG abstraction.
+This paper formalizes the concept of MAG and derives theoretical results useful in the analysis of complex networked systems modelled using the proposed MAG abstraction.
+We also present an overview of the MAG applicability.